wtjerry/haskell_firstSteps/README.md

 newtype Pair a b = Pair a b
 ```

-Internally when a newtype is used GHC doesnt need to use indirection but can treat the Type Identity and the contained value a as the same.
+Internally when a newtype is used GHC doesn't need to use indirection but can treat the Type Identity and the contained value a as the same.
 https://wiki.haskell.org/Newtype